 As a medical school admissions consultant, I often am asked by applicants how and when to communicate with medical schools.
-Medical school applicants should keep schools informed throughout the application process as events unfold and preferences evolve.
-If new information develops since submitting the primary application, applicants should inform the schools through an “update letter“.
-In addition, if applicants have been through the interview process and have a clear first choice they may write a “letter of intent” to let the school know that if they are admitted they will enroll.
+Medical school applicants should keep schools informed throughout the application process, as events unfold and preferences evolve.
+If new information develops, applicants should inform the schools through an update letter.
+In addition, if applicants have been through the interview process and have a clear first choice they may write a letter of intent.

-If you have questions about writing letters and when it’s appropriate to do so, or if you want help writing a letter of interest or intent, please contact me via email at email@example.com.
+If you have questions about writing letters and when it is appropriate to do so, or if you want help with a letter of interest or intent, please contact me via email at email@example.com.

 –Liza Thompson, Expert Medical School Admissions Consulting